shannoding/cmu-iff-next/content/films/silent-land.md

 hasExcerpt: true
 ---

-Event includes a Q&A with director Agnieszka Woszczynska moderated by Artur Zaborski, independent cultural journalist and contributor to Wirtualna Polska, Newsweek, Vogue, and Dzien Dobry TVN & Closing Night Reception
+Event includes a Q&A with director Agnieszka Woszczynska moderated by Artur Zaborski, independent cultural journalist and contributor to Wirtualna Polska, Newsweek, Vogue, and Dzien Dobry TVN & Closing Night Reception.

 ---